djgrant/env0/README.md

 - Load environment variables directly from 1Password vaults
 - Simple configuration using a `.env0` file to declare required envs
-- Mask secrets in logs when using GitHub Actions
 - Easy integration with any command or script

 ## Prerequisites